Search Contact information

 File Formats

 Graphics files come in many formats.
 Some of these formats are very specialised (for use with one particular program, for instance) but a few formats are widely used on many types of machines.
-Though you can store any image in these formats, choosing an inappropriate format might result in a bigger than necessary file.

 Word understands some formats directly and can understand others as long as an appropriate graphics filter is installed.
 Which graphics filters are available on your machine depends on how new your Word is and whether a full installation was done.